sunchaesk/verilog_systemverilog.vim/README.md

 set foldmethod=syntax
 ```

-For more information check the help page `:help veriog-fold`.
+For more information check the help page `:help verilog-fold`.

 ### Verilog Compilation and Error format